Welcome to Rowney Green Shared Church

-Weekly worship at Rowney Green Chapel is held at 9.30am every Sunday throughout the year.
-Each month there are two celebrations of Holy Communion; on the second Sunday it is Anglican and on the third Sunday it is Methodist.
+Worship at Rowney Green Chapel is held at 9.30am on the first Sunday of every month.
 Everyone is welcome to come and share worship with us at all services and all are welcome at the Lord’s table.
 We enjoy a coffee and a chat after worship and you are warmly invited to stay awhile and get to know us.
 Worship through prayer is a fundamental Christian practice and we pray regularly for the villagers, their family and friends, and, of course, the wider world.
 There is a Praying Place set apart in the chapel and we invite anyone to come and place a prayer on the Prayer Tree, at any time during the week, or to speak to one of the church members, and be confident that God hears our prayer.
 These prayers are then regularly offered up to God during our weekly worship.
 Some words from St Paul’s letter to the Romans (Chapter 12) “I appeal to you therefore, brothers and sisters, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
 Do not be conformed to this world, but be transformed by the renewing of your minds, so that you may discern what is the will of God—what is good and acceptable and perfect.”
 We hope to see you soon.
 Shalom Reverend Ruth

 FOR OVER 140 YEARS THE LITTLE CHAPEL IN ROWNEY GREEN HAS BEEN A PLACE OF PRAYER.
 SET IN A COUNTRY LANE, THE CHAPEL AND ANCILLARY PREMISES PROVIDE SACRED SPACE FOR THOSE WHO SEEK IT.